 Toward a healthy diet

-Food and nutrition are two areas identified as strategic by UCL.
+Food and nutrition are two areas identified as strategic by UCLouvain.
 Louvain4Nutrition is the Louvain4 platform that addresses them.

 Louvain4Nutrition develops projects in: